Transiting Exoplanet Yields for the Roman Galactic Bulge Time Domain Survey Predicted from Pixel-Level Simulations: Transiting Exoplanet Yields

-Astrophysical sources, such as variable stars, may also introduce correlated noise with timescales similar to the transit duration.
-However, for two primary reasons, stellar variability is unlikely to have a large impact on these overall results.
-First, Roman's differential photometric precision is not sensitive to the low-amplitude ($\sim$0.1-1 ppt) modulations expected for the majority of sources in the GBTDS, so photon noise will dominate over most correlated noise from stellar variability.
+For two primary reasons, correlated astrophysical noise is unlikely to have a large impact on these overall results.
+First, for most GBTDS stars, Roman's differential photometric precision is not sensitive to the low-amplitude ($\sim$0.1-1 ppt) modulations that typically plague transit surveys, so photon noise will dominate over the most common sources of stellar variability such as rotational modulations and asteroseismic activity.
 Second, the fraction of intrinsically large-amplitude variable stars is small, particularly on timescales relevant to transit detection, so the fraction of planet search stars that either employ such variability, or are polluted by such variability from nearby stars, is likely below the Poisson uncertainty from our methodology for generating the simulated planet catalog.

-Predicting the fraction of sources which employ large-amplitude astrophysical correlated noise would require a more sophisticated Galactic population model than what we've adopted, but we can justify this second point by comparing the impact of such sources in Kepler.
-This impact should serve as a reasonable upper bound, given Kepler's lower photon noise limit and optical bandpass which both exacerbate the impact of stellar variability on transit detectability.
+Predicting the fraction of sources which employ large-amplitude astrophysical correlated noise would require a more sophisticated Galactic population model than what we've adopted, but we can justify the first point by comparing the impact of correlated noise in Kepler.
+In Kepler, the majority of light curves with large correlated noise can be attributed to either asteroseismic oscillations or rotational modulations.
+As a result, the impact of correlated noise in Kepler should serve as a reasonable upper bound for the expected impact of correlated noise in the GBTDS, because Kepler's lower photon noise limit and optical bandpass exacerbate the impact of stellar variability on transit detectability.
 The Kepler population is also younger than the expected GBTDS population, so stars in the GBTDS planet-search sample should have less stellar activity and therefore most brightness modulations will have lower amplitudes and lower frequencies.